 Theresa Wise has significant expertise in IT executive leadership, technology risk, change management, revenue management and math modeling.

-Prior to joining Delta, Theresa held a number of positions at Northwest Airlines, including chief information officer from 2001-2008.
-As a student-intern at Northwest, Theresa was credited with inventing new mathematical models for airline planning optimization, which the airline rapidly adopted.
+Prior to joining Delta, Wise held a number of positions at Northwest Airlines, including chief information officer from 2001-2008.
+As a student-intern at Northwest, Wise was credited with inventing new mathematical models for airline planning optimization, which the airline rapidly adopted.

 Wise currently serves on the board of Impinj (NASDAQ: PI), the global leader in RFID technology and applications.
 She has been recognized by the Minneapolis / St. Paul Business Journal as “Chief Information Officer of the Year” for her lifetime of work in Information Technology and her leadership in the airline merger.
 She has been recognized by the ExecRank as Global CIO of the Year in 2013.

 Wise is an active supporter of arts and STEM education, currently serving on St. Olaf College’s Board of Regents, Cornell University’s Advisory Council for Operations Research and Information Engineering, and as a violinist with the Bloomington Symphony Orchestra.

 Wise serves as chair of MISO’s Technology Committee and serves as a member of the Audit & Finance Committee, the Corporate Governance & Strategic Planning Committee and the Markets Committee.

 Wise currently holds a NACD/CERT certificate in Cyber Risk Oversight from the Software Engineering Institute of Carnegie Mellon University.
 She earned a B.A. in mathematics and chemistry from St. Olaf College and a Ph.D. and M.S. in applied math and operations research from Cornell University.